 “Workplace can have a profound impact on the culture of an organization.
 Interviewees often used words such as “transparency,” “openness,” and phrases such as “one company,” when asked about the key Workplace benefits,” says Forrester.
 “Furthermore, the Workplace survey data showed that organizations agree: employees feel closer to their teams and organization; employees are more encouraged to express themselves; and leadership is better able to recognize employee achievements.

-Although it can be difficult to place a dollar value on the cultural benefits of any workplace intervention, Forrester found that Workplace by Facebook can increase employee retention and onboarding efficiency in clearly-quantifiable ways—a 10% boost in retention and a 24% improvement in onboarding.
+Although it can be difficult to place a dollar value on the cultural benefits of any workplace intervention, Forrester found that Workplace from Meta can increase employee retention and onboarding efficiency in clearly-quantifiable ways—a 10% boost in retention and a 24% improvement in onboarding.

 “Several organizations noted the tie between employee engagement and employee satisfaction, providing employees with a voice to be heard across the organization.
 One large travel company told us, “The recognitions group has really boosted employee engagement.”
 Another highlighted how Workplace, “Surfaces many of our unsung heroes”’ states Forrester.